 Riptano Training for Apache Cassandra

 Riptano's training program takes you from 0 to 60 buiding scalable applications on Apache Cassandra.
 This session is appropriate for developers and DBAs looking to understand design principles involved in modeling against Cassandra, as well as best practices for deploying and maintaining a Cassandra cluster.
-This is our first training covering the new Cassandra 0.7 release.
+This training will cover the new Cassandra 0.7 release.

 This training will include hands-on exercises.
 Attendees must bring their own laptop, and should pre-install VMWare Player (Fusion on OS X) to run the virtual machine provided by Riptano.
 Training will run from 9 to 5:30 with a one-hour break for lunch (provided by Riptano) and two shorter breaks in the morning and afternoon.